 • Provide information once.
 If you are a new patient, you will have to provide your medical history (including allergies, medications and prior health conditions), insurance and contact information.
 You will then save time at future appointments by simply verifying your information is up-to-date.

 • Quicker access to test results.
 Having one electronic health record that is shared among health care professionals makes it easier to review a history of test results.
 This allows health care professionals to view a history of results to check for changes and is more efficient than duplicating tests you’ve already had.

-If you do not consent to have a common electronic health record, your medical information will not be electronically available to any of the affiliate partners at Allina Health, District One Hospital, FirstLight Health System, Glencoe Regional Health Services, Grand Itasca Clinic & Hospital, Hutchinson Health, United Family Medicine and The Urgency Room.
+If you do not consent to have a common electronic health record, your medical information will not be electronically available to any of the affiliate partners at Allina Health, District One Hospital, FirstLight Health System, Glencoe Regional Health Services, Grand Itasca Clinic & Hospital, Hutchinson Health, St. Croix Regional Medical Center, United Family Medicine and The Urgency Room.
 If you visit an affiliate for care, you will have a separate electronic health record and a separate MyChart account.
 Having separate health records may result in your health care provider having less information to make a decision about your care, and may increase the likelihood of duplicative tests and expenses.

 As always, the privacy of your medical information is strictly protected.
 Only medical providers and personnel involved in your care will access your health record.
 Strict security measures are in place to protect your information, including a system that monitors who has accessed your health record.